kevinsmithwebdev-zz/getting-a-job/job.md

 You need to "brand" yourself.
 You need a professional email (I know your friends think booblover69@hotmail.com is funny, but it will land your resume in the trash.)
 Create an email account, separate from your personal account, with a professional sounding name.
 If you want it part of your portfolio site account, even better.

-Get an email, web domain name, linkedin, twitter, facebook, youtube channel, etc. Even if you don't plan to use them right away, claim them.
+Get an email, web domain name, LinkedIn, Twitter, Facebook, YouTube channel, etc. Even if you don't plan to use them right away, claim them.
 Ideally they should all have the same or similar name.
 There are sites that will check all these things to see if a name is taken on them.
 If you are cursed with a very common name (like me) you may have to find a way to make it unique.

 ### &nbsp;&nbsp;&nbsp;&nbsp; Portfolio